 How to Fix Pollution in a City Garden

-While we usually think of air pollution when we think about city gardening pollution, the real city pollution problems for gardens is in the soil, which is often toxic from years of industrial activities, poor land use and vehicle exhaust.
+While we usually think of air pollution when we think about city gardening pollution, the real city pollution problem for gardens is in the soil, which is often toxic from years of industrial activities, poor land use, and vehicle exhaust.
 Professional soil remediation is extremely expensive and there are no easy fixes, but there are things urban gardeners can do to improve the situation.

 Choose your garden site carefully before you begin and consider the ways the land has been used in the past.
 For example, the ground may look pristine and ready to plant, but the soil may contain toxic substances such as:

 - lead-based paint chips and asbestos

 - oil and other petroleum products